abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 -------------------

 Juxtaposition operators are convenient, but it is easy to create ambiguous situations with them.
-If whitespace is required for a jop then every whitespace token in the parsed text will be tested for the conditions to infer a jop.
-If no whitespace is required to infer a jop then the conditions will be checked between every pair of tokens.
+If whitespace is required for a jop (usually excluding the return character) then every string of such whitespace in the parsed text will be tested for the conditions to infer a jop.
+If no whitespace is required to infer a jop then the conditions need to be checked between every pair of tokens.

-The conditions above work in simple situations, but in more complex situations it can become necessary to set the jop's preconditions to exclude ambiguous cases.
-For example, the jop's precondition can look at the token label of the next token in the token stream.
+The conditions above work in simple situations, but in more complex situations it can become necessary to set the jop token's preconditions to exclude ambiguous cases.
+For example, jop token can have a precondition that looks at the token label of the previous token in the token stream as well as at the token label of the next token.
+So the kinds of tokens which are potential operands can be taken into account.

-If types are being used with no overloading on function return values then type information about the two surrounding tokens can be used in the preconditions of the jop.
+If types are being used without overloading on function return values then type information about the two surrounding tokens can be used in the preconditions of the jop.
 This tends to be better information for inferring a jop or not because it is based on the full, evaluated subexpressions rather than just the individual tokens.

-Using type information from the left operand works because at the point when a jop is inferred you already know the type information for the left operand (or at least a list of possible types, if overloading on return is being used).
-It is already evaluated, and stored in the token tree rooted at `left`.
+Using type information from the left operand is easy because at the point when a jop is inferred you already know the type information for the left operand (or at least a list of possible types if overloading on return is being used).
+That subexpression has already been evaluated and stored in the token tree rooted at `left`.
 So you just look at `left.type_sig` or a similar attribute.

-That information can be incorporated into the preconditions for a jop (by 4 above no jop is inferred if its preconditions fail).
+This information can be incorporated into the preconditions for a jop (since by 4 above no jop is inferred if its preconditions fail).

 Using the type information for the right operand is a little more involved.
 At the point when the conditions for a jop are being evaluated you do *not* know the type of the (potential) right operand.
 You can only look at the lookahead tokens in the token stream.
-On the other hand, a jop will only be inferred in what would otherwise be an error condition (by 6).
-So you can just assume a jop (there is only one jop token to choose from, though its function sigs can be overloaded) and check the type of the right operand inside the tail handler function registered for the jop (after the jop's tail handler gets the right operand with `recursive_parse`).
-If it does not match the requirement you can raise an exception.
+On the other hand, a jop will only be inferred in what would otherwise be an error condition (by rule 6).
+That is, the right operand does not have a tail handler anyway.
+So you can just provisionally assume a jop and infer it.
+Then inside the tail-handler of the jop you check the type of the right operand after the tail-handler calls ``recursive_parse``.

-.. topic:: General overloading on types

-   TODO: Move this stuff, maybe to general operator overloading section or the types section for using type info in overloading.
-Some stuff in dispatching file as of now; might fit there in section, but could have own.

-   Is this discussion more general than just jops?
-Doesn't it apply to general preconditions functions for inferring actual operators, too?
-No, it doesn't, because the actual tokens do not need to be inferred or not inferred.
-That's much more difficult, and you want it to depend on the types of both things even to decide whether to infer it.

-   The actual operator token will always have a handler function called (assuming some preconditions fun matches, otherwise error) and the handler function will always get the token with recursive_parse.
-The precondition cannot depend on the r.h.s. type information, but the type system will evaluate the parse tree after the call to `recursive_parse`, and *can* choose the overloaded typesig based on the actual types.
-That is all the parser is in charge of; the eval fun is associated with the type sig and any other actions are up to the user.

-   This *should* be discussed somewhere, though, as a discussion of how type information overloading works.
-To reiterate, if we want overloading on "*" so that it only applies between numbers then we have a syntax error otherwise, since the "*" is explicit in the token stream.
-If it has multiple definitions as an infix operator then you would have to deal with those inside the handler.

-   Any flaws in above reasoning?
-If not it's pretty neat how the overloading works out so well by keeping all the sigs with the single token/precondition-handler.
-(Even unary prefix operators need to grab the next argument and append it as a child -- postfix ones don't care, since they can see to the left.
-They do construct differently, not making the 0 child from `left`.
-But they always are handled by head-handlers versus tail-handlers, anyway!)

-   (UNLESS we could assume that an infix operator will always call `recursive_parse` to get its next argument... then we could have a "subexpression peek" kind of thing... must be some way to make it work reasonably...)

-   TODO: Have a way that a handler function can register an "expected right operand type" and then have a routine that the jop's handler function can call which checks the last registered expectation (which needs to be cleared at the appropriate time).
+If it does not match the requirement you can then raise the appropriate exception.
+(At some point this functionality may be included as an option to the ``def_jop`` method.)

-Note that as far as overloading the juxtaposition operator you can only overload the jop based on the type of the left operand (and any other information in the precondition function).
-The tail handler for the jop must then implement any further desired overloading based on the right operand, as described above.
+The juxtaposition operator can be overloaded just like ordinary infix operators.
+But as far as overloading based on the types of the operands you can only overload the jop based on the type of the left operand.
+The tail handler for the jop must then implement any further desired overloading based on the right operand.

-Note that when overloading by return type is being used you do not have unique type information for any parse subtree (subexpression) obtained from the `recursive_parse` function because it may not yet be resolved.
-That is not implemented because it would require some sort of backtracking.
+Note that when overloading by return type is being used you are not guaranteed to have unique, resolved type information for the parse subtrees (subexpressions) returned from the `recursive_parse` function because the types may not yet be resolved.
+Overloading on return types cannot be resolved purely bottom-up and generally requires another pass back down the full parse tree.
 You can, however, make use of the list of *possible* types at the current state of type resolution.